MAKEOUTHILL6/public_audits/README.md

 # Note :
 <br/>Findings from **sherlock** will be added after judging contest ends.
 <br/>Findings from **code4rena** will be added after a contest's end.
-Findings will be added in the **Unconfirmed Issues** section until their severity is officialy revealed by the corresponding platform.
+<br/>Findings will be added in the **Unconfirmed Issues** section until their severity is officialy revealed by the corresponding platform.

 # Sherlock